-GABRIELLE, TURN 1
+ALISA, TURN 1

-Gabrielle draws four dice from her bag (all Sidekicks) in her Clear and Draw Step.
+Alisa draws four dice from her bag (all Sidekicks) in her Clear and Draw Step.
 She rolls them in her Roll and Reroll Step, getting:

-Gabrielle would like to purchase two character dice this turn, so she rerolls her $\frac{2}{3}$ in order to try and get a fourth energy.
-She already has a $\frac{1}{3}$ and a $\sqrt[3]{3}$ so she'll be able to purchase a Black Widow die and a Falcon die if she gets a fourth energy.
-After her reroll, she gets:
+Alisa would like to purchase Silver Sable, so she makes a point of rerolling the $\frac{1}{2}$ in order to try and get a fourth energy.
+She already has the $\overline{\mathbf{v}}$ she'll need for Drax, so she doesn't reroll any other dice.
+After her reroll, Alisa has:

-Gabrielle can either purchase both of her Black Widow dice, both of her Falcon dice, or one of each.
-She decides to buy one of each so she has more options in the future.
-She moves her four energy Out of Play, and moves a die from her Black Widow and Falcon cards to her Used Pile.
+Alisa will be able to purchase her Silver Sable: Wild Pack die.
+She's hoping her ability will come in handy against Sam.
+She moves her four energy Out of Play (the ? is going to count as a energy).
+She moves a Silver Sable die from her card to her Used Pile.
 She'll skip her Attack Step since she has no characters in the Field Zone.
-She has no energy in her Reserve Pool to use during Darrell's turn.
+She has no energy in her Reserve Pool to use during Sam's turn.
 She moves her dice from Out of Play to her Used Pile.

-DARRELL, TURN 1
+SAM, TURN 1

-Darrell draws four dice (all Sidekicks) in his Clear and Draw Step.
+Sam draws four dice (all Sidekicks) in his Clear and Draw Step.
 He rolls them in his Roll and Reroll Step, getting:

-Darrell got exactly what he was hoping for to purchase his Scarlet Spider: Former Villain before rerolling.
-During his Main Step he buys a Scarlet Spider die, adding it to his Used Pile.
+Sam couldn't have hoped for a better roll, he'd like to field his Sidekick Die and purchase a Spider-Woman die this turn.
+He'll be able to do both of those without rerolling!
+During Sam's Main Step he buys a Spider-Woman die, adding it to his Used Pile.
 He isn't going to pursue Basic Action Dice right now.
-He doesn't have any dice in the Field Zone to attack with, so he skips his Attack Step.
-At the end of the turn, all the dice of Darrell's that are Out of Play move to his Used Pile.
+He fields his Sidekick for free but in the Attack Step, decides not to attack, and keeps the die as a blocker.
+At the end of the turn, all the dice in Sam's Out of Play Zone move to his Used Pile.

-GABRIELLE, TURN 2
+ALISA, TURN 2

-Gabrielle draws four dice (again all Sidekicks), and after her reroll gets:
+Alisa draws four dice (again all Sidekicks) in her Clear and Draw Step.
+She rolls them in her Roll and Reroll Step, getting:

-She could either purchase her remaining Black Widow: Triple Agent or her Falcon: Talks to Birds.
-She decides to purchase her Black Widow, which is moved to her Used Pile when she purchases it.
-When she refills her bag next turn, three of those dice will be Character Dice!
-She fields her two Sidekicks and passes.
-She'd rather keep them as blockers than apply pressure to Darrell now.
+Alisa could either purchase her remaining Silver Sable die or a Drax die.
+She decides to purchase her Drax die.
+The Drax die is moved to her Used Pile when she purchases it.
+When she refills her bag next turn, two of those dice will be Character Dice!

-DARRELL, TURN 2
+SAM, TURN 2

-Darrell rolls the last four Sidekick Dice in his bag, and after the Roll and Reroll Step, has the following:
+Sam rolls the last four Sidekick Dice in his bag, and after the Roll and Reroll Step, has the following: